EXxZAM/100DaysOfCode/#Day_2/README.md

 📝
 Second Day of the 100 Day of code challange

-In day 2 i made a BMI calculator using python!
+In day 2 i made a BMI calculator App and a IP Finder App using python!